 In this “new era,” in which the Chinese Communist Party has moved in reverse on collective leadership and routinely fetes Xi Jinping as its unquestionable core — even removing presidential term limits and speaking of “one position as the highest authority” — these lines from Li Zhongjie on governance within the Party and reverence for “Mr. Democracy” sound almost progressive.

 Here in Hong Kong still, such questions can be discussed more openly, of course.
-And so Kwok Ka-ki (郭家麒), a Legislative Council member from the Civic Party, wrote this week in the Apple Daily that today, 100 years after the May Fourth Movement, “China blindly develops its economy, and science and technology, mistakenly believing that this translates into national strength.”
+And so Kwok Ka-ki (郭家麒), a Legislative Council member from the Civic Party, wrote this week in the Apple Daily that today, over 100 years after the May Fourth Movement, “China blindly develops its economy, and science and technology, mistakenly believing that this translates into national strength.”

 Kwok suggested that China was only strong on the outside while brittle on the inside.
 “In a country without freedom and without democracy, there is no space for the people to make their will and demands heard,” he wrote.
 “Once people have satisfied their basic hunger for life, they will naturally grow envious of the freedom, democracy and culture of Western countries.
 The voices in China calling for democratic progress will only grow louder and louder. . . .
 I believe that someday the totalitarian [government] will fall, and Mr. Democracy will be found on Chinese soil.”